tomheaton/mcjty-website/www/docs/1.20/ep2.md

 When implementing a visual of a block there are basically two major types of rendering:

 * A static model.
 This is the default and preferred way to render a block.
 You create a json model (using datagen or otherwise).
 It's also possible to do more complex and dynamic static models using baked models
-* A dynamic model.
+* Dynamic rendering.
 This is used when you want to render something that is not possible with a static model.
 Usually this is when you want to do animation or other effects

 In general you should always try to use a static model if possible.
 It's much more efficient and easier to implement.
 In this example we need to use a dynamic `BlockEntityRenderer` because we